kiraitami/project-rpg/README.md

 The App has a default Firebase Project associated to it

-For a better experience and control, I recommend you replace with your own Firebase Project and custom everything that you want
+For a better experience and control, I recommend you replace with your own Firebase Project and custom everything as you wish

 The App was made with MVP architeture